nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 ## Intro
 **Exploration (5s)**
 - waking up in the cave
+  - you wake up as someone weak
+  - eventually, you grow strong
 - walking on the overworld
   - event with a decision
 - walking in Gwent